-Sonic GX - Sonic the Hedgehog looks stunning on the Amstrad GX4000 and Amstrad Plus
+Sonic GX - HOT NEWS as Sonic the Hedgehog has arrived on the Amstrad GX4000 and Amstrad Plus!

-In the early 90's I had the pleasure of playing the fantastic platformer of Sonic the Hedgehog on both the Sega Megadrive and Sega Master System.
-A game by Sega which featured a ring collecting blue hedgehog, that could spin, run, jump and roll about, at the fastest of speeds in a battle against a number of menacing enemies and the main antagonist Doctor Eggman.
-Well if you also remember this brilliant game, we've been told by our good friend XeNoMoRPH, that Norecess and team are still working on a rather impressive Amstrad GX4000 and Plus conversion of Sonic the Hedgehog.
+When I was a youngster I had the pleasure of playing the fantastic platformer of Sonic the Hedgehog on the Sega Megadrive.
+A game which featured a ring collecting blue hedgehog, that could spin, run, jump and roll about, at the fastest of speeds in a battle against a number of menacing enemies and the main antagonist Doctor Eggman.
+So why is this game getting an mention on IndieRetroNews?
+Well, I've just been told by Xyphoe, that Norecess and team has released the impressive Amstrad GX4000 and Plus conversion of Sonic the Hedgehog.

 SonicGX was first previewed at the Alchimie XIII (1st of November 2019) as a work in progress game for the Amstrad GX4000 and Amstrad Plus Machines.
-Norecess told the community back when it had its first tease, that the game when complete, will feature full-screen game-play at full-framerate (50hz) with approx 52 colors on screen, a Special Stage as found in Sonic the Hedgehog 2 on the Sega Megadrive, and so much more all adapted to match the Amstrad GX-4000 limitations.
-So yes if you have a GX4000 or Plus, you owe it yourselves to play this upcoming game when it hopefully comes out 2025.
+Fast forward to today however, and as a surprisng release at the Benediction Coding Party 2025, the game now features full-screen game-play at full-framerate (50hz) with approx 52 colors on screen, a Special Stage as found in Sonic the Hedgehog 2 on the Sega Megadrive, and so much more all adapted to match the Amstrad GX-4000 limitations.
+So yes if you have a GX4000 or Plus, you owe it yourselves to play this fantastic game right now.

 Links :1) Source